You are viewing the global institutional website

 Framework document

 This page presents the institutional structure of the Curatorial Note document of Exodus & Resilience.
-Its definitive content will be published when the platform’s first operating cycle is activated, according to the phased governance model.
+Its definitive content will be published as the platform’s first operating cycles are activated, according to the phased governance model.

 Until then, this page remains accessible for institutional transparency purposes and does not represent an approved, signed or definitive document for external public use.